 JKD: What do you mean?

-Those neoprene sleeves were super cheap and easy to make, that's why they were everywhere.
+Those neoprene slip cases were super cheap and easy to make, that's why they were everywhere.
 They weren't better for the customer or better at protecting their hardware.
-They were super cheap and easy to make so they were better for all the Chinese companies who were turning them out by the tens of thousands trying to find them a home.
+They were better for all the Chinese companies who were turning them out by the tens of thousands trying to find them a home.

 For the new design, we choose a material that was just as waterproof as neoprene but doesn't trap heat like neoprene does.
-Then we layer it with foams and a liner to create a impact absorbing sandwich which keeps your MacBook Pro Touch Bar safe.
+Then we layer it with foams and a liner to create a impact absorbing sandwich which keeps your MacBook safe no matter what the size.

-13" and 15" MacBook Pro Touch Bar Sleeve : In With the New
+16-inch MacBook Pro Sleeve : In With the New

-JKD: The new MacBook Pro 15" Touch Bar Sleeve seems like a departure from your original design.
+JKD: So the new design also works with the new 16-inch MacBook Pro.
+The case seems like a departure from your original design.
 Why the dramatic change?

-MS: The market has changed so much.
+The market has changed so much.
 What was important 10 or even 5 years ago is not anymore.
 Apple users used to happily pay for quality design and most still will.
-After all they are buying the most expensive consumer electronics, phones, tablets and laptops out there.
+After all, they are buying the most expensive phones, tablets and laptops out there.
 Most of the them understand that protecting these things is an investment due to the high resale value.

 Some Apple users don't make that connection.
-The purchase a very special, non-commodified laptop and then their brain shifts to finding the most commodified way to "protect" it: a $5 sleeve on amazon or eBay.
-So the mass market for what do has gone away to a certain extent.
+The purchase a very special, non-commodified laptop and then their brain shifts to finding the most commodified way to "protect" it: a $5 slip case on amazon or eBay.
 Younger buyer have been trained to buy on discount not on value.

-When it came time to do a new MacBook Pro 15" Touch Bar Sleeve, we had to ask a lot of hard questions.
+When it came time to do a 16-inch MacBook Pro Sleeve, we had to ask a lot of hard questions.
 Many of them I didn't particular like the answers to.

 JKD: Such as?

-MS: Who is the customer for this MacBook Pro Sleeve?
-How are they different than the customer for our Premium Leather MacBook Pro Sleeves?
-Why might this person purchase a MacCase MacBook Pro Touch Bar Sleeve vs a super cheap neoprene sleeve on amazon?
-How can we offer the best value to all our nylon customers through these new 13" or 15" MacBook Pro Touch Bar Sleeves?
+MS: Who is the customer for this case?
+Why might this person purchase a MacCase MacBook Pro Sleeve vs a super cheap neoprene slip case on amazon?
+How can we offer the best value to all our nylon customers through this new design?

 JKD: What were your conclusions?

-MS: That we needed to put just as much thought and consideration into the person that buys our 15" MacBook Pro Messenger Bag as we do to the person who will be buying the new MacBook Pro 15" Touch Bar Sleeve.
+MS: That we needed to put just as much thought and consideration into the person that buys our Messenger as we do to the person who will be buying the new Sleeve.